-About London School Of Hygiene & Tropical Medicine
+About London School of Hygiene & Tropical Medicine

-- Top in Europe for impact by the CWTS Leiden Ranking 2015, third in the world for biomedical and health sciences
+- #1 in Europe for research impact in sciences by CWTS Leiden Ranking 2019

 Future career prospects